axomi/jruby-amazon-mws/README.md

 Registering for Amazon MWS.
 For more information see the Amazon MWS FAQ.

-This GEM targets the JRuby (1.6.x - 1.7.x) distributions.
+This Gem targets the JRuby (1.6.x - 1.7.x) distributions.

 Usage
 -----